From Loop Groups to 2-Groups: Introduction

+Here two Lie 2-algebras are `equivalent' if there are homomorphisms going back and forth between them that are inverses {\it up to natural isomorphism}.

+We also study the relation between $\PG$ and the topological group $\hat G$ obtained by killing the third homotopy group of $G$.
+When $G = \Spin(n)$, this topological group is famous under the name of $\String(n)$, since it plays a role in string theory \cite{MuSt,Stolz-Teichner,Witten}.
+More generally, any compact simple Lie group $G$ has $\pi_3(G) = \Z$, but after killing $\pi_1(G)$ by passing to the universal cover of $G$, one can then kill $\pi_3(G)$ by passing to $\hat G$, which is defined as the homotopy fiber of the canonical map from $G$ to the Eilenberg--Mac Lane space $K(\Z,3)$.
+This specifies $\hat G$ up to homotopy, but there is still the interesting problem of finding nice geometrical models for $\hat G$.

+Stolz and Teichner \cite{Stolz-Teichner} have already given one solution to this problem.
+Here we present another.
+Given any topological 2-group $C$, the geometric realization of its nerve is a topological group $|C|$.
+Applying this process to $\PG$ when $k = \pm 1$, we obtain $\hat G$:

+\begin{thm} \et Let $G$ be a simply-connected compact simple Lie group.
+Then $|\PG|$ is an extension of $G$ by a topological group that is homotopy equivalent to $K(\Z,2)$.
+Moreover, $|\PG| \simeq \hat{G}$ when $k = \pm 1$. \end{thm}

+While this construction of $\hat G$ uses simplicial methods and is thus arguably less `geometric' than that of Stolz and Teichner, it avoids their use of type III$_1$ von Neumann algebras, and has a simple relation to the Kac--Moody central extension of $G$.

 The 2-group $\PG$ is easy to describe, in part because it is `strict': all the usual group axioms hold as equations.
 The basic idea is easiest to understand using some geometry.
 Apart from some technical fine print, an object of $\PG$ is just a path in $G$ starting at the identity.
-A morphism from the path $f_1$ to the path $f_2$ is an equivalence class of pairs $(D,z)$ consisting of a disk $D$ going from $f_1$ to $f_2$ together with a unit complex number $z$:
+A morphism from the path $f_1$ to the path $f_2$ is an equivalence class of pairs $(D,z)$ consisting of a disk $D$ going from $f_1$ to $f_2$:

 1em

 1em